 On your trip back to Jaipur, you will make a stop at the seven story Maharaja City Palace.
 You will also visit the Jantar Mantar, which has played host to a lot of mathematicians and astronomers from all over the world.
 Your visit to Jaipur won’t be complete without a stop at the iconic Hawa Mahal Palace, and of course the Pink Rose Garden.

-After an eventful day visiting and touring round the beautiful city of Jaipur, it is time head back to the hotel for some sumptuous Indian delicacies and a much needed rest, so you can relax and full reenergize for tomorrow’s activity.
+After an eventful day visiting and touring round the beautiful city of Jaipur, it is time to head back to the hotel for some sumptuous Indian delicacies and a much needed rest, so you can relax and fully re energize for tomorrow’s activity.

-Your day isn’t quite over yet as you would also take a tour round other monumental buildings like the Mariam-uz-Zamani’s palce, Ibadat Khana, Naubat Khana and Birbal’s house.
-After marveling at the Indian monuments, you will be taken down to a hotel in Agra where you will be stay for the night.
+Your day isn’t quite over yet as you would also take a tour round other monumental buildings like the Mariam-uz-Zamani’s place, Ibadat Khana, Naubat Khana and Birbal’s house.
+After marveling at the Indian monuments, you will be taken down to a hotel in Agra where you will be staying for the night.

 The next day is entirely devoted to the majestic city of Agra, the third angle of the Golden Triangle after Delhi and Jaipur.
 Situated on the banks of river Yamuna, Agra is one of the most popular attractions for the tourists.

 The day begins with the visit to Taj Mahal – one of the Seven Wonders of the World.
 Plan you trip in a way that this day doesn’t fall on a Friday as Taj Mahal is shut on Fridays.
 Treat you eyes with the majestically crafted beauty in white marble which was constructed by Mughal Emperor Shah Jahan between 1631 and 1648 to commemorate his beloved queen MumtazMahal.
 The monument symbolizes love and romance.